BrianHanke/bhgc-ocio/README.md

 Simplified OCIO configs for CG by Brian Hanke.
 Based on the ASWF CG configs.

+Naming is based on OpenColorIO version: bhgc21.ocio is OCIO 2.1 and ACES 1.3; bhgc24.ocio is OCIO 2.4 and ACES 2.0.

 **Features**

 - Streamlined to include only the core items needed for CG rendering and compositing.